CMHayden/Learning/Docker/README.md

 And that's it!
 Docker Hub now holds the image for everyone to see and run it.
 It can be found at [hub.docker.com/r/cmhayden/webserver](https://hub.docker.com/r/cmhayden/webserver).

+### Run an Image on Another Machine

+In order to run an image on another machine, such as the one previously published, we simply use the docker run command.
+Another way to achieve this is with docker pull which will allow for storing the image to be run later when we may not have internet.

+If you want to run an image stored in a private repository, you first need to log into the registry using docker login, after this you can use docker pull.
+After pulling the image, you can run it whenever you chose without needing to log in again.

 ## Contributing

 Interested in contributing to this document?
 I'd love to hear any suggestions on what to improve, any contributions you can make, and any errors I have made.
 Please feel free to [email me](mailto:haydencallum4@gmail.com) and I'll be in touch asap, or reach out to me through [my website](http://www.callumhayden.com).